-These are great lyrics that really mean something to a lot of listeners.
+These are great lyrics that mean something to a lot of listeners.
 After all, we’ve all been crazy in love.
-Probably more times than just one, and this song brought a feel to what we all go through if someone is cheating on us.
+Probably more times than just one and this song brought a feel to what we all go through if someone is cheating on us.

 "You got me wrapped around your finger, do you have to let it linger, do you have to, do you have to let it linger…."

-The 90s were filled with such great bands and music “The Cranberries” were definitely one of my favorites of that time.
+The 90s were filled with such great bands and music “The Cranberries” was one of my favorites of that time.
 I’ll never tire of this song and many more by this band.

 7. Fire and Rain - James Taylor